lawrencecpaulson/lawrencecpaulson.github.io/_posts/2022-07-27-Truth_Models.md

 I can't agree with Lakatos' apparent view that mathematical proof and scientific proof amount to the same thing.
 If they were, we'd have to regard the [Riemann Hypothesis](https://www.cantorsparadise.com/the-riemann-hypothesis-explained-fa01c1f75d3f) as true, as it's been [checked by computer](https://arxiv.org/pdf/1607.00709.pdf) for billions of cases over an extremely wide range.
-The numerous counterexamples to Euler's formula represent the vagueness of the word "polyhedron", and—though I'm no philosopher—cannot be compared with the discovered of a hitherto unknown organism.
+The numerous counterexamples to Euler's formula represent the vagueness of the word "polyhedron", and—though I'm no philosopher—cannot be compared with the discovery of a hitherto unknown organism, disease or treatment.
-Modern geometry can define "polyhedron" precisely, and Euler's formula [has even been generalised](https://doi.org/10.4153/CMB-1997-056-4) beyond the three-dimensional case.
+Modern geometry can define "polyhedron" precisely, and Euler's formula [has even been generalised](https://doi.org/10.4153/CMB-1997-056-4) beyond the three-dimensional case
+(apparently with a valid proof).
 Mathematical truth and scientific truth are fundamentally different.

 ### Mathematical models in science (and in formal verification)

-Everybody knows that the Earth was believed to be the centre of the Universe until Copernicus proposed his heliocentric model.
+The Earth was believed to be the centre of the Universe until Copernicus proposed his heliocentric model.
 Placing the Sun at the centre greatly simplified the orbits of the planets compared with the older, Ptolemaic model.
-We now know that the Universe is infinitely more complex than Copernicus imagined.
+But that wasn't the end: we now know that the Universe is infinitely more complex than Copernicus imagined.

 Simple, abstract models are ubiquitous in science.
 Every student of physics has explored a world where blocks slide down frictionless slopes and spheres trace perfect parabolas with no air resistance.
-Apparently unrealistic models are also common in verification.
+Seemingly unrealistic models are also common in verification.
-[Mike Gordon's hardware models](https://doi.org/10.1007/978-1-4613-2007-4_4) ignore the basic limitations of electronics, such as gate delays and fan-outs.
+[Mike Gordon's hardware models](https://doi.org/10.1007/978-1-4613-2007-4_4) ignore the quirks of electronics, such as gate delays and fan-outs.
-Cryptographic [protocols are typically verified](https://doi.org/10.3233/JCS-1998-61-205) ([alternative link](https://www.cl.cam.ac.uk/~lp15/papers/Auth/jcs.pdf)) under the assumption that encryption is unbreakable.
+Cryptographic [protocols are typically verified](https://doi.org/10.3233/JCS-1998-61-205) ([alternative link](https://www.cl.cam.ac.uk/~lp15/papers/Auth/jcs.pdf)) assuming that encryption is unbreakable.
 How can we justify such unrealistic assumptions?

 * *You have to stop somewhere*.
 To capture electronic circuits completely we'd have to descend to the level of electrons and quarks, and even they belong to a model of physics.
 * *There are multiple perspectives*.
 Gordon's models deal with one critical issue: the functional correctness of circuits.
-Other issues (e.g. clock rate) could be dealt with separately.
+Other issues (e.g. clock rate) can be dealt with separately.

 Similarly, a detailed model of a protocol running on TCP/IP using specific encryption algorithms would be unworkable.
-The correctness of a cryptographic protocol can be examined separately from that of the underlying encryption.
 A faulty protocol can be defeated without breaking the encryption, e.g. through a [man-in-the-middle](https://en.wikipedia.org/wiki/Man-in-the-middle_attack) attack.
+That a cryptographic protocol is immune to such attacks can be proved separately from lower-level implementation matters.

 Both COVID-19 researchers and climate scientists have been attacked for their use of models, but that's how science is done.
 Political demands for scientists to do without models are as senseless as demands for a "chemical-free body" or [Nadine Dorries](https://en.wikipedia.org/wiki/Nadine_Dorries) asking Microsoft to [get rid of algorithms](https://www.indy100.com/politics/nadine-dorries-microsoft-algorithms-meme).
 (Dorries is the UK's Secretary of State for Digital, Culture, Media and Sport.
 Not sure about the digital.
 Or the culture, etc.)

-The purpose of such models is to capture just enough detail to cover some perspective of concern.
+The purpose of a model is to capture just enough detail to cover some perspective of concern.
 A model is useful if it can make predictions, and we simply need to bear its limitations in mind.
 For example, if we verify a processor design using Gordon's techniques, it's essential [not to oversell what has been proved](https://rdcu.be/cRjMz), remaining aware of our model's limitations.